magneticio/vamp.io/content/documentation/api/v9.9.9/api-gateways.md

  * [Delete](/documentation/api/v9.9.9/api-gateways/#delete-gateway) - delete a gateway

 ## Gateway resource
-You can define gateways inline or create them separately and reference them by name in a blueprint, breed or deployment.
+You can define gateways inline as part of a blueprint, breed or deployment, or create them separately and reference them by name.
 The resource examples shown below are in YAML format.
 Vamp API requests and responses can be in JSON (default) or YAML format, see [common parameters](/documentation/api/v9.9.9/api-common-parameters) for details on how to set this.

 ### Minimum resource